bbauska/Coursera-Bootstrap/README.md

 ### Compressing and Minifying Images

--   We will now install the *gulp-imagemin* plugin and configure the *imagemin* task.
+-   We will now install the <i>gulp-imagemin</i> plugin and configure the
+    <i>imagemin</i> task.
 To do this we install the plugin and require it as
     follows:

 ```